sptrakesh/http-router/README.md

     * This is thrown if a parameter does not end with the `}` character.
 * **route** - When a client request is received, delegate to the router to handle the request.
+  * If a *notFound* handler was specified when creating the router (first optional constructor parameter), and the input request *path* was not found, the handler will be invoked.
+  * If a *methodNotFound* handler was specified when creating the router (second optional constructor parameter), and the input request *method* was not configured for the specified *path*, the handler will be invoked.
+  * If a *errorHandler* handler was specified when creating the router (third optional constructor parameter), and an exception was thrown by the configured handler function for the *method:path*, the handler will be invoked.
 * If Boost has been found a few additional utility methods are exposed.
   * **json** - Output the configured routes and some additional metadata as a JSON structure.
   * **str** - Output the configured routes and some additional metadata as a string.
   This is just the JSON representation serialised.
   * **operator<<** - Appends the string representation to the output stream.

 The following shows sample use of the router.
-See [unit test](test/basic.cpp) for more samples.
+See [basic](test/basic.cpp) test and other unit tests for more samples.

 <details>
   <summary><strong>Sample code</strong></summary>